 Train strikes are extremely annoying because they can take quite a long time.
 As a rule, the operation of the high-speed trains is secured, while all other connections are not or are irregular.
 For the Leonardo Express from Fiumicino Airport to Termini there is a substitute bus service.

 Alternatives to the train

-In case of a strike announcement, you should check the timetable of the regional buses.
-If there are no suitable connections, you should not venture into the Roman surroundings, for example to Civitavecchia or Nettuno, if you are dependent on a return journey by train.
+In a strike announcement you should check the timetable of the regional buses.
+If there are no suitable connections, you should not venture into the Roman countryside, for example to Tivoli, Ciampino or Nettuno, if you need a return train.

 General strikes are extremely rare.
 In these cases, public transport and rail are affected, in rare cases also air traffic.
 Municipal and state museums, post offices and other public services may also be closed.

 In these cases, the railways will serve an emergency timetable only for the regional traffic, but the high-speed trains shall operate normally.

 The metro will be completely closed and there will be only a few buses, trams and trains.
 Also the regional buses are only sporadic.